 Less is more

 If you don’t focus on a single message, your logo probably won’t convey anything.
 The “I Love NY” logo is a great example of this.
 Just about everyone knows this logo and has seen it plastered across t-shirts, plastic shopping bags, and hundreds of knickknacks.
-But one must give credit where credit is due.
-This logo has been tweaked and reworked innumerable times because it is so commonplace and recognizable.
+This logo has been tweaked and reworked innumerable times because the message is so clear.

 Fonts can help convey emotion

 Disney utilizes a fun, casual font.
 The style is whimsical and reminiscent of seemingly haphazard brush or crayon strokes.
 The Disney font speaks of creativity, free spirits, and youthful recollection.
 The mixed blend of capitalized and lower case letters is at once childish and nostalgia-inducing.
-Since Disney wants to appeal to the children in all of its potential customers, this font balances that idealistic appeal.
+Since Disney wants to appeal to the children in all of its potential customers, this logo projects that ideal.

 Steinway & Sons uses a formal font to connect with their audience.
 The font is clean, elegant, and classic.
 The use of the lyre is no mistake as it immediately indicates to those who don’t know the brand that Steinway is associated with music.
 There is nothing ostentatious about this logo.
 It speaks about the quiet elegance and classic styling that are the hallmarks of Steinway instruments.